SoftwareAG/c8y-docs/content/web/tutorials-bundle/requesting-data-from-a-custom-microservice.md

 ### Basic: Interaction between @c8y/client and an Angular application

 `@c8y/ngx-components` is an Angular component that allows to spin up an application.
-It is used in our basic applications like Cockpit, Administration and Device Management to display the login screen for example.
+It is, for example, used in our basic applications like Cockpit, Administration and Device Management to display the login screen.
 When you spin up a new Angular-based application the `@c8y/client` and the `@c8y/ngx-components` are always included.
 Moreover the ngx-components have a subpackage which is called `@c8y/ngx-components/api` and which exports a `DataModule`.
 That module already imports all common endpoint services, so that you can use the standard dependency injection of Angular to access data.